LMS Metal Detecting

 Never throw trash finds back in the hole.

-Report the discovery of any items of possible significant historical value to a local historian or museum in accordance with the latest legislation of your area if private land owner agrees.
+Report the discovery of any items of possible significant historical value to a local historian or museum in accordance with the latest legislation of your area if the private land owner agrees.

 Never go metal detecting around archaeological monuments or cemeteries.